SELab-2/OSOC-3/files/module_overview_backend.md

 ### exceptions

-Here are our own exceptions we raise.
-Each exception are grouped in the scripts according to the subject when they are raised
+Here are our own exceptions.
+These are grouped in multiple files according to the subjects that raise them.
-In handlers.py you find what the backend return when a exception took place.
-To add a handler of an exception you write in the install_handlers function
+In handlers.py you can see what the backend returns when an exception took place.
+To add a handler of an exception, write it in the `install_handlers` function.

 ```python
 @app.exception_handler(<Exception>)